 The goal of this project is to create a high-speed magnetic field generator with a magnetic flux density of 500 Gauss with a rise time of less than 100 ns.
 This generator will be used with electrical equipment such as network speed solutions and medical equipment.
+Though these systems work as they are now, there is always room for improvement which is where our project comes in.
+The use will be to create a magnetic field which will assist in changing polarity of a signal to alter data at any point along a fiber optic cable.
 Our proposal is to create a small PCB that can fit in this type of equipment while still completing the tasks stated above.
-We need to be able to fit a MO material inside of the coil as well.
-This project has great potential to speed up a lot of optic cable applications.
-Rather than using only the speed of electrons to process information, we can use the generator along with the MO material to bend the light and process signals quicker.
+We need to be able to fit a MO or Magneto Optic material inside of the coil as well.
+This project has great potential to optimize a lot of optic cable applications.
 By the end of this project we hope to have a small circuit board that (when powered) completes the above requirements.